-1. Gaz Métro-QDA - Regulated by the Régie
+(1) Gaz Métro-QDA - Regulated by the Régie

-Gaz Métro-QDA expects to continue using the cost-of-service (COS) method until a new incentive mechanism is implemented, which is expected for F2018.
-The regulatory framework in Québec is viewed as supportive, with major features as follows:
+Gaz Métro-QDA expects to continue using the cost-of-service (COS) method until a new incentive mechanism is implemented.
+The regulatory framework in Québec is viewed as supportive with the following major features:

-- All natural gas supply costs are fully passed on to customers through an automatic monthly adjustment mechanism. - All the transportation costs charged by TransCanada Pipe-Lines Limited (TCPL; rated A (low) with a Stable trend by DBRS) are included in the COS of Gaz Métro-ODA and are reflected in its transportation rates.
-These costs include TCPL's rate adjustments based on the recent approval by the NEB of agreement-in-principle among TCPL, Gaz Métro-QDA and Ontario natural gas distributors (effective January 1, 2015). - Under the COS methodology, Gaz Métro-QDA is allowed to recover the cost of providing its service and to earn a reasonable rate of return on its rate base.
+- All natural gas supply costs are fully passed on to customers through an automatic monthly adjustment mechanism. - All the transportation costs charged by TransCanada PipeLines Limited (TCPL; rated A (low) with a Stable trend by DBRS) are included in the COS of Gaz Métro-QDA and are reflected in its transportation rates. - Under the COS methodology, Gaz Métro-QDA is allowed to recover the cost of providing its service and to earn a reasonable rate of return on its rate base. - Gaz Métro-QDA has been subject to the C&T regulation effective January 1, 2015.
+The compliance cost is fully passed onto ratepayers. - The following table summarizes the key regulatory parameters for Gaz Métro-QDA.